Machine Learning: The New ‘Gold Rush’

 This self-learning mechanism allows software to evolve and greatly amplify its own efficiency.
 This is one of the underlying principles of artificial intelligence.
 It has gotten to the point that some people already consider software that doesn’t include a self-teaching mechanism, to be legacy software.
 This is perfect for data-intensive applications, like data security and operational predictions of various sorts.

-That’s why machine learning is becoming the ‘gold rush’ of the tech world.
+That’s why machine learning and AI are becoming the ‘gold rush’ of the tech world.
 Let’s take a look at some of the details surrounding this rush and try to get an idea of exactly why this is happening.

 The Software Version of a Swiss Knife